White ghost catshark: Conservation status

 The North-east Atlantic is divided into 3 major areas by the OSPAR convention.
 These areas are the Celtic sea, the Bay of Biscay and the Iberian coast and the open ocean areas.
 The Celtic sea, which contains aphyodes habitat like the Rockall Trough in Scotlant, is densely populated with fishery catchment areas for species like Anchovy and Blue whiting in addition to containing industrial activity and marine tourism.
 The Rockall Trough is under increasing deep sea fishing pressure in recent years and there is worry among scientists that aphyodes and several other Apristurus species are under threat there as it's regularly caught as bycatch especially by deep sea trawling.
-Overfishing in the Bay of Biscay has already lead to a local extinction of elasmobranchs.
+Overfishing in the Bay of Biscay has already led to a local extinction of elasmobranchs.
 According to the IUCN redlist there is not enough information to determine its conservation status however.

 The largest threats to biodiversity in the region are a lack of sustainable fishing regulation including bottom trawling and pollution from maritime transport such as oil spills and antifouling paint and chemical pollution such as antibiotics and pesticides from maricultural activities.
 This problem is compounded by a lack of deepwater monitoring programs in the North Eastern Atlantic because it is difficult to enforce regulation without population data.
 The North East Atlantic Ocean has some strong protections such as the OSPAR (1992 Convention for the Protection of the Marine Environment of the Northeast Atlantic) convention but protections from OSPAR are mostly coastal and don't protect aphyodes in any other parts of the ocean.

 The European Union has banned fishing for deepwater sharks as concerns over bycatch and bottom trawling continue and both total allowable catch and bycatch are set at 0 in its regulations.